Homeoproteins and Cell Plasticity

 Redox Regulation of protein trafficking in Plasticity and Morphogenesis

-Oxidative stress, which results from the imbalance in redox homestasis, is a toxic process that irreversibly modifies proteins, nucleic acids and lipids.
+Oxidative stress, which results from the imbalance in redox homeostasis, is a toxic process that irreversibly modifies proteins, nucleic acids and lipids.
 Although it can result from external cues, it also find its origin from the production by cells of Reactive oxygen species (ROS), as by-products of aerobic cellular energy metabolism.
 Elevated ROS production has long been exclusively associated with pathological situations, including cancer, neurodegenerative diseases or diabetes.
 Recent findings now show that ROS also contribute to bona fide physiological processes, leading to a new paradigm known as redox signalling.
 Analogous to phosphorylation, Redox signalling consists in reversible protein post-translational modifications that mostly targets cysteine and to lower extent, methionine, two amino acids which oxidation state is known to regulate and fine-tune protein function in physiological situations.
 With the discovery of cellular pathways relying on “cysteine switches”, our perception of ROS has thus shifted from purely toxic compounds to bona fide second messengers.
 The main cellular sources of ROS reside in the mitochondria and at the plasma membrane, and both are subject to important crosstalk.
 Although the relevance of redox signalling in physiological and pathological contexts now becomes widely accepted, the identification of the downstream effectors and of the cellular processes targeted remains to be determined.

-ROS levels results from a complex combination of enzymatic and non-enzymatic reactions, for its production and its degradation.
-Visualising ROS is thus critical to analyse its function.
+ROS levels results from a complex combination of enzymatic and non-enzymatic reactions, for their (ROS) production and their degradation.
+Visualising ROS is thus critical to analyze their function.
 We recently developed a transgenic fish and stable HeLa cell lines expressing Hyper, a ratiometric fluorescent sensor for hydrogen peroxide (H2O2), one of the most relevant ROS endowed with signaling properties.
 We showed that H2O2 levels are highly dynamic both in time and space during embryonic development and adult regeneration (Figure 1).
 In HeLa cells, they show a highly specific subcellular distribution (Figure 1).